hrbrmstr/webr-pyodide-fs/index.md

 ## Experiment Results

 Given that browser WASM contexts are [sandboxed](https://webassembly.org/docs/security/), I figured that each got its own Emscripten filesystem.
-It makes sense that they wouldn't, but it's also easy to prove one way or another.
+It makes sense that they wouldn't the same, single Emscripten filesystem, but it's also easy to prove one way or another.

 Some new bits to check out in the code: